ArifSohaib/distracted_driver/readme.md

 ###Some Notes:
 ######NOTE1:
 This is my first tutorial so constructive feed-back and questions are highly appreciated and I apologize for any mistakes.
+Feel free to contact me at arifsohaib.sa@gmail.com.
 ######NOTE2:
 I am not an expert in caffe but this project was successfully completed by my as my first kaggle entry and I found caffe tutorials hard to come by so I thought I would share.
+######NOTE3:
+I used various sources from the Internet to learn caffe and fix issues I faced so some code is modified from other sources which I did not keep track of.
+I apologize for not crediting them.
+If you find such snippits, please inform me and I will add them.

 #Tutorial for using caffe pre-trained model